opensearch-project/documentation-website/_data-prepper/index.md

 ## Key concepts and fundamentals

 Data Prepper ingests data through customizable [pipelines]({{site.url}}{{site.baseurl}}/data-prepper/pipelines/pipelines/).
-These pipelines consist of pluggable components that you can customize to fit your own needs, allowing you to even plug in your own implementations.
-A Data Prepper pipeline has the following components:
+These pipelines consist of pluggable components that you can customize to fit your needs, even allowing you to plug in your own implementations.
+A Data Prepper pipeline consists of the following components:

 - One [source]({{site.url}}{{site.baseurl}}/data-prepper/pipelines/configuration/sources/sources/)
 - One or more [sinks]({{site.url}}{{site.baseurl}}/data-prepper/pipelines/configuration/sinks/sinks/)